 The emphasis during your stay lies on working together, but there is enough time and space left to enjoy the beautiful surroundings and the good company :) .There are a lot of possibilities for organizing activities for yourself or together with others: walking in the woods, meditating at the source, reading a book under the oak or by the stove, resting in the courtyard, singing by the piano or simply sharing and talking around the kitchen table ...

-- You arrive in Bois-le-Comte between 3 and 4 pm.
+You arrive in Bois-le-Comte between 3 and 4 pm.
 On your last day you leave at the same time.
-When arriving, please present yourself to the host.
-He/she will tell you where you can sleep and will give you all the information you need and if you have any questions or concerns during your stay you can talk to him/her.
+On your day of arrival there will be an info moment at 4 pm for all new workers.
+Don't miss this moment, our host will not have time to inform you extensively later on.
+If you have any questions or concerns during your stay you can talk to him/her.

-- You work about *5 hours* a day.
+You work about *5 hours* a day.
 You get board and lodging in return for your service.
+(We don't pay travel expenses.)
 You will probably be operating in a team as well as working on your own so it is good if you are able to do and like doing both.

 Family or friends can have a meal or stay overnight if there is space.
 Your guests pay the same price as other guests (see > guest prices)

 We will ask you to work wherever your help is most needed (often this will be in the kitchen).
 We will take your preferences and talents into account as much as we can.

 You work under supervision of a professional cook.
 He/she will help you with any questions or remarks regarding the kitchen work.